Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI) Declares Monthly Dividend of $0.08

-Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) declared a monthly dividend on Friday, March 28th, Wall Street Journal reports.
-Investors of record on Tuesday, April 8th will be given a dividend of 0.08 per share by the real estate investment trust on Wednesday, April 30th.
-This represents a $0.96 annualized dividend and a yield of 7.69%.
+Cohen & Steers Quality Income Realty Fund, Inc. (NYSE:RQI – Get Free Report) announced a monthly dividend on Thursday, March 27th, NASDAQ Dividends reports.
+Stockholders of record on Tuesday, April 8th will be paid a dividend of 0.08 per share by the real estate investment trust on Wednesday, April 30th.
+This represents a $0.96 annualized dividend and a dividend yield of 7.69%.
 The ex-dividend date is Tuesday, April 8th.

-Cohen & Steers Quality Income Realty Fund has raised its dividend payment by an average of 30.3% annually over the last three years.
+Cohen & Steers Quality Income Realty Fund has increased its dividend payment by an average of 30.3% annually over the last three years.

 Cohen & Steers Quality Income Realty Fund, Inc is a closed-ended equity mutual fund launched by Cohen & Steers, Inc The fund is managed by Cohen & Steers Capital Management, Inc It invests in the public equity markets of the United States.
 The fund seeks to invest in stocks of companies operating in the real estate sector, including real estate investment trusts.